 With living spaces getting smaller and smaller while our need to have plants growing around us is getting greater and greater, Designing container gardening has become an extremely important landscaping tool.
-With Container Gardening Ideas growing things in pots and planters have enabled us to develop green roofs and have lush landscapes even on the smallest urban apartment and townhouse balconies.
+With Unique Container Gardening Ideas growing things in pots and planters have enabled us to develop green roofs and have lush landscapes even on the smallest urban apartment and townhouse balconies.

 Privacy in heavily-populated areas is especially important, but it can be hard to achieve with many rules and regulations regarding hardscaping and landscaping on city ground.
-Container gardening ideas by Planting a privacy hedge in a container on a patio or balcony is a great solution that is sure to satisfy neighbours.
+Unique Container gardening ideas by Planting a privacy hedge in a container on a patio or balcony is a great solution that is sure to satisfy neighbours.

 Even in suburban and country areas where space isn’t an issue, patios and courtyards can be greatly improved with container gardening ideas and plantings.
 They soften hardscape features like stone, wood, and concrete, blending all elements together.
 Planting in containers also removes worries of paths and patios being corrupted by vigorous roots of in-ground trees and shrubs.

 Businesses such as restaurants, hotels, medical centers, and event venues can use hedges in containers to great advantage, creating private “rooms” for their clients using fixed or movable planters.
 They are a great option for rooftop meeting, dining, lounging, and pool areas.
 Additionally, using a low hedge like boxwood in a planter is a great way to add low-maintenance curb appeal and has extremely versatile style – it looks equally at home in a quaint cottage garden as it does in an edgy, modern space.

 Urban parking areas gain privacy and elegance with hedges, and often concrete planters are the only way to achieve this.